 - This can help to save space.

-- It can also help to remove material that is less relevant or important.
+- It can also help remove less relevant or important material.

 ||Use ellipses to show a trailing off of thought.